 At school I felt like an outsider; after leaving school I sought out male friendships.
 I still get annoyed by girly women and girly conversations.
 I didn't have a female 'best friend' until I was in my thirties.

 As a teenager, my role models were Suzi Quatro and Hamlet.
 As a young woman, I was slightly in love with Chrissie Hynde.
 I loved the punk era (made for outsiders) and I've never felt more comfortable with clothes.
 My style was Ramones meet Annie Hall, and it's still my fancy dress of choice.

 None of this is a big deal, just part of who I am, and I didn't really give any of this much thought until I read Rachel's book.
-It was part of a wider sense of not fitting in: never quite meeting the cultural and social norms.
+For me, it was part of a wider sense of not fitting in: never quite meeting the cultural and social norms.

 All that has bothered me less as I've become middle-aged.
 The great thing about getting older is finding out that it's not just you (and yes, the internet is a great place for knowing you're not alone).

 But, even now, there are still times when it's hard to own up to who you are.
-I found this quite hard to write.
+I found this quite hard to write, because it felt very personal.
 But probably not as hard as Rachel found it to write her book.
 Thank you, Rachel, for being honest and being yourself.
 It's something to aspire to.